 If you don’t find the answer to your bread questions on the Frequently Asked Questions (FAQs) tab, we encourage you to post into any of our “Comments” fields by clicking on the line that says “Leave a Comment” or “X Comments” just under the date of each post.

 But please remember, our blog/website is moderated.
 That means that your comment doesn’t appear on our website until it has been approved, especially if you’ve never posted to our site before.
 That could take up to 24 hours.
 Here are some guidelines for comments that we are not willing to approve for our site:

 References to commercial sites or endorsements for products, especially if the Authors haven’t used or otherwise can’t vouch for the product.
-In particular, we’re not likely to approve website addresses (URLs) into our site, so we take those down.
+In particular, our webmaster has asked that we not have visitors put website addresses (URLs) into our site, so we take those down.
 The converse is also true– if you say that you dislike a product, we may remove or edit your comment unless we’ve had the same experience with it.

 Health claims: The science behind health claims made by products and about ingredients is often murky and controversial.
 We’re happy to answer questions about the health of ingredients or techniques in our books, but please don’t make complex health claims here on the website–in particular, claims about weight loss or disease prevention/control related to food ingredients.
 Like product endorsements, we’re likely to remove those kinds of comments.